buildingSMART/BCF-XML/Documentation/README.md

 The visualization information file contains information of components related to the topic, camera settings, and possible markup and clipping information.

 ### Components
-Component references are divided into 4 sets:
+A component set has the following attributes:

-Name | Description |
+Attribute | Description |
 :-----------|:------------
-components | List of physical components.
+DefaultVisibilityComponents | Default visibility of physical components.
 That means components that are not of type IfcSpace, IfcSpaceBoundary or IfcOpening.
-Spaces | List of components with type IfcSpace.
+DefaultVisibilitySpaces | Default visibility of components with type IfcSpace.
-SpaceBoundaries | List of components with type IfcSpaceBoundary.
+DefaultVisibilitySpaceBoundaries | Default visibility of components with type IfcSpaceBoundary.
-Openings | List of components with type IfcOpening.
+DefaultVisibilityOpenings | Default visibility of components with type IfcOpening.

 The components node contains a set of Component references.
 The numeric values in this file are all given in fixed units (meters for length and degrees for angle).
 Unit conversion is not required, since the values are not relevant to the user.
 The components node has also the DefaultVisibility attribute which indicates true or false for all components of the viewpoint.